vinaya » pli-tv-pvr » Parivāra

 mānattadānaṁ paññattaṁ …

-laid down the giving of a trial period …
+laid down the giving of the trial period …

 abbhānaṁ paññattaṁ …